-The structured recess program designed infuses VMPA into recess by providing a certified fitness instructor during recess to implement a fun and age appropriate VMPA program for school children.
-The program utilized 30 min. (recess) daily for the structured program, providing 150 min/wk of VMPA for the students.
-The program was able to increase the percent of students achieving 150 min/wk of VMPA from 11% at baseline to 93-99% throughout the school year.
-This program has dramatically increased the level of physical activity of the students involved.
+The structured recess programme designed infuses VMPA into recess by providing a certified fitness instructor during recess to implement a fun and age-appropriate VMPA programme for school children.
+The programme utilized 30 min (recess) daily for the structured programme, providing 150 min/wk of VMPA for the students.
+The programme was able to increase the percentage of students achieving 150 min/wk of VMPA from 11% at baseline to 93-99% throughout the school year.
+This programme has dramatically increased the level of physical activity of the students involved.
 The classroom teachers were trained throughout the school year by the Y-instructors to be CATCH instructors.
-The certified CATCH classroom teachers are now able to continue the BEFit program to ensure sustainability for future students.
+The certified CATCH classroom teachers are now able to continue the BEFit programme to ensure sustainability for future students.